 This isn’t always an easy process and it is one that requires a lot of self-reflection.
 Before we start to look at anyone else, we need to look at ourselves and our practices in an honest and accountable way.
 If we do, we can make real progress and change.
 If we don’t, we can continue the way we are and make no difference to the levels of equality, diversity, and inclusion in the country.

 In this guide, we are going to help you learn more about unconscious bias, how you can spot it, and, critically, how you can root it out.

 What is Unconscious Bias?

-Unconscious bias is where one person discriminates against another individual or group depending on their identity or social group (real or perceived), or their association to a particular group, without realising they are doing so.
+Unconscious bias is where one person discriminates against another individual or group depending on their identity or social group (real or perceived), or their association with a particular group, without realising they are doing so.

-For example, if we take an employee, John Doe, who is over 50 and has a manager, Jane Smith.
+For example, let’s take an employee, John Doe, who is over 50 and has a manager, Jane Smith.
 If Jane was to only offer training opportunities to workers who are under 30 because she believes they are a greater investment, that is not unconscious bias.
 That is Jane discriminating against John due to his age, even if Jane doesn’t realise that it is discrimination.

 How Do You Spot It?

 Spotting unconscious bias can be incredibly difficult, due to the very fact that it is unconscious.